All Episodes

 Canadians can put away those extra welcome mats.

-A number of U.S. citizens visiting Canada's main immigration website shot up six-fold, prompting speculation that unhappy Democrats would move north.
+In the days after Bush won his second term, a number of U.S. citizens visiting Canada's main immigration website shot up six-fold, prompting speculation that unhappy Democrats would move north.

 On the face of it, this is not good news.

-Who would want to go there without healthcare system?
+Who would want to go there without health care system?

 Who would want to go to Canada?